KimberlyCaristi

 Sam got up to attend to our drinks and turned to Susan, “You better warn her.”

 Susan altered her demeanor.
 “How did you come across getting this apartment?”
+Her expression and her voice held a form of concern.

 I said with apprehension.
 “I got it online.
 Why?”